Michanne/AutoInclude/README.md

 a sea of broken script files.
 Maybe in the future this program will be able to automatically generate headers based on implementation files that may be using outdated header files.
 For now though, the project will do just enough of what I need.

-Of course, you COULD just use stdafx.h, but it's nice to automatically track the changes and additions to a project folder